Cullahill: Sport

 The local GAA club is The Harps which was formed in 1984 as an amalgamation with Durrow.
 Up until then Cullohill had its own hurling team and had won the Laois senior hurling championship in 1955 and 1964.
 The 1955 team was captained by Lar Dunphy and the 1964 team by Martin Mahony.

 Notable people

 Darina Allen, née O'Connell, a celebrity chef, is a native of Cullohill.
-Her family remain there today where they own and run the local pub, The Sports Man's Inn, or O'Connell's, as it is more known locally.